tinteto/tinteto/README.md

 # Hello there! 👋

-My name is **Radostina**, I'm a Software Engineering graduate with a strong foundation in JavaScript and a growing passion for quality assurance and software testing.
+My name is **Radostina**, I'm a Software Engineering graduate with a strong foundation in JavaScript and a growing passion for **Quality Assurance** and software testing.
 My training included a wide range of technologies:

 - **Programming Languages:** JavaScript, TypeScript, HTML5, CSS3
 - **Frameworks & Libraries:** React, Angular, Express.js